 4. A general description of the sponsor’s business, products or services (subject to the restriction on comparative or qualitative statements).

-The fundamental risk a community organization and an event sponsor face is that an acknowledgement or recognition statement, or other form of benefit, may deemed a substantial return benefit to the sponsor.
+The fundamental risk a non-profit and an event sponsor face is that an acknowledgement or recognition statement, or other form of benefit, may deemed a substantial return benefit to the sponsor.
 An example of this would be if a recognition statement contained an inducement to buy the sponsor’s products or use its services.
 In the event that happens, the recognition statement may be deemed ‘advertising’ and becomes taxable as unrelated business income.
-Even an endorsement by the community organization of an event sponsor’s products or services can transform the recognition or acknowledgement statements into a taxable advertising message.
+Even an endorsement by the non-profit of an event sponsor’s products or services can transform the recognition or acknowledgement statements into a taxable advertising message.